 We obtained blood and/or tissue (muscle or liver) samples from field-caught birds and from museum specimens.
-In total, we examined 156 yellowhammers, 87 pine buntings, and 20 phenotypic hybrids (see Supporting information, Table S1).
+In total we examined 156 yellowhammers, 87 pine buntings, and 20 phenotypic hybrids (Table S1).
 Each individual from which a sample was obtained (both live birds and museum specimens) was photographed and described phenotypically according to the standard scoring system used by Panov et al. (2003).
 We also obtained samples of eight other Emberiza species in order to estimate the genetic relationships of the yellowhammer/pine bunting complex to other species within the genus.
-Sample sizes and localities are shown in Figure 1 (see also Supporting information, Table S1).
-From birds captured in the field, we took approximately $50 \ \mu L$ of blood and diluted it in $500 \ \mu L$ of 'Queen's Lysis Buffer' (Seutin, White & Boag, 1991).
+Sample sizes and localities are given in Fig. 1 and Table S1.

+From birds captured in the field, we took about $50~\mu l$ of blood and diluted it in $500~\mu l$ of "Queen's Lysis Buffer" (Seutin, White & Boag, 1991).
 Blood samples were stored in a cool place during field work and frozen just after returning from the field.
 Tissue samples from the museum collections were stored in 96% ethanol.
 DNA was extracted using a standard phenol-chloroform protocol.